 Food waste can be fed to worm farms which then make wonderful protein for chicken feed.
-It's just another part of backyard permaculture; working with nature rather than against it.

 Which of these chickens would you rather enjoy for dinner?
 Actually we're not eating those below; we just enjoy their bright orange yolked eggs.
 They are feasting on a couple of shovelfuls from the worm farm.

 Egg laying hens demand a lot of greens; one way to make plentiful vegetable waste available to them are these chicken tractors.
 Make sure it's placed over clover periodically for vegetable high in protein.

 Their chicken litter provides a fertilizer high in nitrogen for your plants.

 Lightening contributes nitrogen to the soil to a lesser extent.